effect-handlers/effect-handlers-bench/benchmark_descriptions/001_nqueens.md

 queens on a N x N chess board.
 Effect handlers are utilised for backtracking search.

+## Input

-**Input:** The program should take a single commandline argument which is the size `N` of the chess board.
+The program should take a single command-line argument which is the size `N` of the chess board.
 For benchmarking, the default input used is 13.

+## Output

-**Output:** The program should print the number of solutions to the standard output.
+The program should print the number of solutions to the standard output.

+## Description

-Here are the solutions to the various input sizes:
+Compute the number of solutions to the N-Queens problem.
+Use brute force search without any heuristics or symmetries to speed up the search.
+The suggested implementation of backtracking is to use the effect `Choose : int -> int` which continues the search for every cell in the current column.

+## Output example

 | N | Number of solutions |
 |---|---------------------|